acord-robotics/acord-robotics/README.md

 ### ACORD Games

 ACORD is working on a number of cool games.
 All of these games are open-source and are included in the Stellarios Software Suite by ACORD.
 Currently Asteroid Dodgers, made in the Unity Game Engine, is under development.
+Another game, Manacaster, is under (right now, will be acord-wide soon) personal development by @IrisDroidology.

 ### ACORD Networking

 We aim to push the limits of what's possible with networking devices for our research and innovation, including with routers and modems (for example).

 ### ACORD Code